-Hybrid Flooring brings together the best aspects of laminate flooring and vinyl flooring to give you a durable, waterproof and easy to install product suitable for all rooms of your home.
+Hybrid Flooring brings together the best aspects of click together laminate flooring and individual vinyl plank flooring to give you a durable, waterproof and stylish floating floor suitable for all rooms of your home.

-The advantage of the Hybrid Planks is that it can be installed over an existing smooth and level floor without damaging it, so perfect for a temporary change to your floor, or use in a rental property.READ MORE...
+The advantage of the Hybrid Planks is that it can be installed over an existing smooth and level floor without damaging it, so perfect for a temporary change to feel of your home or perfect for rental properties.READ MORE...